-Knee pain.
-Pain is the most commonly reported symptom of knee osteoarthritis.
-The description of the pain will depend on the patient’s condition and situation.
+The most commonly reported symptom of knee osteoarthritis is knee pain.
+The description of the pain will depend on the person’s condition and situation.
 For example, the pain may come and go or there may be a chronic low level of pain with intermittent flare-ups of more intense pain.
 The pain may be experienced as dull and aching or as sharp and intense.

 In This Article:

 Knees can become stiff after sleeping or sitting for a long period of time.
 People with knee osteoarthritis often find stiffness and pain are most noticeable when they try to get out of bed in the morning or out of a chair after a long period of sitting.

 Feeling or hearing crunching or popping when bending the knee, such as when bending down into a squat, are signs of knee joint friction.
 The medical term for this symptom is crepitus.
 (Crepitus by itself without other symptoms is not a cause for concern.)

 Moderate to advanced knee osteoarthritis can cause the sensation of a knee giving way or buckling.
 This sensation can occur if uneven grooves or flaps in the degenerated cartilage catch or if a piece of cartilage breaks off and becomes lodged in the joint.
 Knee locking or buckling is also typical in people who have a ligament injury or meniscus tear.